getgrav/grav-learn/pages/20/08.advanced/05.flex/04.frontend/doc.md

 A collection template is responsible for rendering all the objects in the collection.
 Rendered output is cached by default; the cache key is derived from the collection and the context passed to the `render()` method.

+> [!NOTE]
-!!!
-If the context contains non-scalar values, caching is turned off.
+> If the context contains non-scalar values, caching is turned off.
 Keep the context as simple as possible.

 Here is an example collection template: